pyth-network/pyth-crosschain/README.md

-# Pyth2Wormhole
+# Pyth Crosschain

-This repository acts as a monorepo for the various components that make up Pyth2Wormhole.
+This repository acts as a monorepo for the various components that make up Pyth Crosschain.
 The base repository is a fork from Certus One's reference [Wormhole][] implementation in order to take advantage of the existing tooling for building projects based on Wormhole's various SDKs.
 Much of the existing documentation from there will also apply to this repository.